1.800.858.7378npic@oregonstate.edu

 Hand-washing with soap and water is the best way to remove all types of germs from hands.
 When soap and water are not available, alcohol-based hand sanitizers may be used.
 Effective alcohol-based hand sanitizer should contain at least 60% alcohol.
 Always store the product up and away and out of sight after each use.

-Retrieved from: Show Me the Science — When & How to Use Hand Sanitizer in Community Settings, Centers for Disease Control and Prevention, March 3, 2020.
+Retrieved from: Hand Sanitizer Facts, Centers for Disease Control and Prevention, March 3, 2020.

 If you're experiencing a poison emergency, or need immediate assistance related to a poisoning, call 800-222-1222.
 For non-emergency questions about disinfectants or any pesticide-related topic, please call NPIC at 800-858-7378 (8:00am - 12:00pm PST), or email us at npic@ace.orst.edu.